kimruddock/pawelgrzybek.github.io/_drafts/2017-01-18-javascript-console-in-visual-studio-code.md

 ## Create JavaScript / Node task in VSCode

 VSCode Task is a set of instructions in a JSON file that resides in our projects file.
 Unfortunatelly at this moment it isn't posible to create a globaly available tasks — they need to be added per project.
 The good news is that the developement of VSCode is rapid so we may expect global tasks very soon as [I'm not the only one](https://github.com/Microsoft/vscode/issues/1435) who is missing this feature.
-To create one hit `cmd + shift + p` on Mac, `ctrl + shift + p` on Windows / Linux or simply `F1` on any platform to show command palette, type "Tasks: Configure Task Runner" and choose "Other" from the list.
+To create one hit `cmd + shift + p` on Mac, `ctrl + shift + p` on Windows / Linux or simply `F1` on any platform to show Command Palette, type "Tasks: Configure Task Runner" and choose "Other" from the list.
 Replace a content of a new file with...

 ```json
 {